isabella232/help-7/gitbook/cmp/README.md

 {% embed url="https://www.loom.com/share/cecfc1a7f3d84240a5be922e27c0ac56?sharedAppSource=team_library" %}

-### FlexSave
+### Flexsave

 Purchasing compute commitments &mdash; Reserved Instances (RIs) or Savings Plans (SPs) for AWS; Committed Use Discounts (CUDs) for Google Cloud &mdash; is a great way for you to reduce your compute costs for stable, predictable workloads.

 However, getting compute commitments _just right_ and then managing them is an extremely manual, never-ending process.
-FlexSave automates this for you while maximizing your compute discounts.
+Flexsave automates this for you while maximizing your compute discounts.

-FlexSave works by analyzing your workloads, seeing which ones aren't covered by compute commitments like CUDs, RIs, or Savings Plans.
+Flexsave works by analyzing your workloads, seeing which ones aren't covered by compute commitments like CUDs, RIs, or Savings Plans.
 Then, with the click of a button, it assigns reserved compute resources from DoiT's own wholesale inventory to optimally cover them, continuously monitoring for any changes in needs.

 See how it works in the video below:

 {% embed url="https://www.loom.com/share/b3a232a312c24735aead19d02df4c50f" %}
-FlexSave demo for Google Cloud and AWS
+Flexsave demo for Google Cloud and AWS
 {% endembed %}

 ### BigQuery Lens